 A few feet away on the trail on the left, you can find the largest piece of the remains—the octagon-shaped water tower foundation.

 Further up the trail on the right, you can find this row of candy cane looking pieces of rebar.
-It has a slight curve to it which makes me wonder if it was destined to be one of the three giant towers.
+It has a slight curve, which makes me wonder if it was destined to be one of the three giant towers.

-Keep in mind that if you visit, hunting is permitted on State Game Lands and you should wear orange.
+Keep in mind that hunting is permitted on State Game Lands, and you should wear orange if you visit.